projectcalico/calico/networking/advertise-service-ips.md

 - [Configure BGP peering]({{ site.baseurl }}/networking/bgp) between {{site.prodname}} and your network infrastructure
 - For ECMP load balancing to services, the upstream routers must be configured to use BGP multipath.
 - You need at least one external node outside the cluster that acts as a router, route reflector, or ToR that is peered with calico nodes inside the cluster.
-- Services must be configured with the correct service type (“Cluster” or “Local”) for your implementation.
+- Services must be configured with the correct service type ("Cluster" or "Local") for your implementation.
 For `externalTrafficPolicy: Local`, the service must be type `LoadBalancer` or `NodePort`.

 ### How to